ericaglimsholt/assignment-style-website/README.md

 8. Change "Your title" in the `<h1>` element to something else (it can be whatever you want).
 9. Save the file.
 10. In your browser - update the page.
 You should now see your change.

+## Requirements
+So now it's time for you to start programming!
+You decide yourself on how much you want to change.
+We don't have this assignment to make you programmers - it's for you to understand what programming is.
+But we need to have some requirements.
+Here they are.

+* Change the text inside `<h1></h1>` to a fitting title for your page.
+* Change the background color on your page.
+* Change the font on your page.
+* Insert at least one image of your own choosing.